adlnet/profile-server/README.md

 1. Open another terminal and navigate to `<project_folder>/client`
 1. Type `yarn` to install the profile client modules
 1. Then type `yarn start` to start the client app.

+## Test
+Server-side unit tests are located at `/test`.
+They can be run by using the comment `yarn test` at the command line.
+Results will be printed in the terminal.

 ## Run
 A browser tab should open and show the index page of the app after executing the `yarn start` command in the client folder. _If it didn't automatically open, you can navigate to http://localhost:3000_